-As a single and independent person living in his mid-twenties or his early forties, purchasing your own condo unit in San Lorenzo, Makati might seem quite expensive most especially if you are just starting out.
+As a single and independent person living in his mid-twenties or his early forties, purchasing your condo unit in San Lorenzo, Makati might seem quite expensive most especially if you are just starting out.

-With urban living becoming the modern trend nowadays, more and more people opt to forgo the comfort of having their own backyards in favor of living in a condominium unit.
+With urban living becoming the modern trend nowadays, more and more people opt to forgo the comfort of having their backyards in favor of living in a condominium unit.
 It serves its dual purpose: living near the bustling city while maintaining the feel, comfort and semblance of a home.
 However, condo units are getting increasingly expensive each year with its price rates depending on the size of the unit purchased.

-As a consequence, many people would forgo condo space in favor of cheaper unit prices as a compromise.
+As a consequence, many people would forgo condo space in favor of lower unit prices as a compromise.
 But though you might have opted to scrimp on the unit price, it does not necessarily mean that you have to pass up on the opportunity to have a comfortable and livable space.
-The comfort and feel of a home may still be maintained even in a limited space; the key is to maximize the space you have.
+The comfort and feel of a home may still be maintained even in a limited area; the key is to maximize the space you have.

 The tips below are just some of the creative ideas you can have in maximizing limited spaces:

 UTILIZE MULTI-FUNCTIONAL FURNITURE PIECES

 Have a piece of furniture that serves a dual purpose: A couch by day and pull away/convertible bed at night.

 With limited space, you have to maximize every space made available to you, and because this is so, it is much wiser to use up one corner for a piece of furniture which serves two purposes.
 In this way, you’ll be hitting two birds with one stone, and if you choose funky, trendy and modern designs, you get a bonus too.

 It would function as a wonderful centerpiece or ornament in your unit as well.